mindovermiles262/song-of-the-day/README.md

 * Click on `New Songs` to add any new songs to your playlist.
 Information is displayed in the terminal window.

+## From the Command Line
+* Add client ID, secret, and playlist ID to `/config/configure.rb`

+* Obtain refresh token by uncommenting line in `app.rb` and running "New Songs"

+* Copy refresh token to `./config/refresh_token`

+* Run `ruby main.rb` to run program.
+Set daily

 ## Add historic songs to new playlist
 Run `./lib/get-historic-[station].rb` to generate list of previous SOTD tracks (list stored in ./db/)